 - (1) the prescriptions of the national authority

 - (2) the class rules

 - (3) the notice of race

 - (4) the sailing instructions

 - (5) other documents governing the event

 Answer 1

 Rules J1.1(2) and J2.1(1) require that both the notice of race and the sailing instructions inform competitors 'that the race will be governed by the rules as defined in The Racing Rules of Sailing.'
 If the notice of race or the sailing instructions includes such a statement, then the prescriptions of the national authority, the class rules, the notice of race and the sailing instructions all apply because they are all defined to be rules.
 Any other documents that will govern the event must be listed in the notice of race and the sailing instructions (see rules J1.1(3) and J2.1(2)).

 In this case the notice of race and the sailing instructions for the Spring Tune-Up did not comply with rules J1.1(2) and J2.1(1).
-They stated only that 'The Racing Rules of Sailing would apply.'
-Nevertheless, documents

-1, 2, 3 and 4 all applied.
+They stated only

+that 'The Racing Rules of Sailing would apply.'
+Nevertheless, documents 1, 2, 3 and 4 all applied.
 The reasoning that leads to this conclusion is presented in the next paragraph.

 If a term appears in italics in a racing rule, that term is used in the sense stated in the Definitions (see Terminology in the Introduction).
 Rule 3(a), in which 'rules' is in italics, makes it clear that, by participating in the race, each competitor and boat owner agrees to be governed by the racing rules and by the rules in the documents listed in the definition Rule.
 That list includes documents 1, 2, 3 and 4.
 Rule 85, in which 'rules' again appears in italics, implies that the rules in all those documents also apply to the organizing authority, the race committee and the protest committee while they are conducting and judging the race.

-A rule in any of the first four documents listed in the question can be changed provided that the procedures stated in the racing rules for making such a change are followed.
-(Note the statement under Terminology in the Introduction that an addition to a rule, or deletion of all or part of it, is a 'change' to the rule.)
-A sailing instruction may change a prescription or state that some or all of the prescriptions will not apply, provided that the national authority has not restricted changes to those prescriptions in a prescription to rule 88.2.
-In the absence of such a sailing instruction, all the prescriptions apply.
-See Answer 3 for the conditions under which a class rule may be changed.
-Rules 89.2(a) and 90.2(c) cover the procedures for changing, respectively, the notice of race and the sailing instructions.

 Question 2

 May a prescription or a rule in the notice of race or the sailing instructions be changed?

 Answer 2

 Yes, provided that the procedures stated in the racing rules for making such a change are followed.
 (Note the statement under Terminology in the Introduction that an addition to a rule, or deletion of all or part of it, is a 'change' to the rule.)
 A sailing instruction may change a prescription or state that some or all of the prescriptions will not apply, provided that the national authority has not restricted changes to those prescriptions in a prescription to rule 88.2.
 In the absence of such a sailing instruction, all the prescriptions apply.
 Rules 89.2(a) and 90.2(c) cover the procedures for changing, respectively, the notice of race and the sailing instructions.

 Question 3

 May a class rule be changed?